pbr80/helmet-mimic/README.md

 2. **20-helmet-mimic.sh**: bash script that calls the python version.
 Placed in /etc/update-motd/ will allow it to be run on ssh login.

 ## Installation (Debian/Ubuntu):
+1. Edit '20-helmet-mimic', change path to where the python script is located
+   `nano 20-helmet-mimic`
-1. Copy '20-helmet-mimic.sh' to /etc/update-motd/ (requires sudo permission to do so)
+2. Copy '20-helmet-mimic' to /etc/update-motd/ (requires sudo permission to do so)
 `sudo cp 20-helmet-mimic.sh /etc/update-motd/`

 Wait approx 10 minutes for update-motd to update.
 Enjoy.